-The following is the division of student development's assessment plan adapted and model after the “Steps in the Assessment Process” in Assessment Practice in Student Affairs, an Application Manual.
+The following is the Division of Student Development's assessment plan, which has been adapted and modeled after the “Steps in the Assessment Process” in Assessment Practice in Student Affairs, an Application Manual.
 This plan should serve as the guiding document or check list for departments as they conduct their annual assessment initiatives.
-The student development assessment plan is a recommended and encouraged plan for departments as they plan their individual assessment initiatives.

 Step 1: Define the Problem

 Why are you doing this assessment?